'Big lies' - Pogba denies snubbing Solskjaer and shelving Manchester United contract talks after Liverpool ...

 'Big lies' - Pogba denies snubbing Solskjaer and shelving Manchester United contract talks after Liverpool loss

-Pogba was reportedly considering his future at Old Trafford following the 5-0 defeat to rivals Liverpool in the Premier League on Sunday, in which the midfielder was sent off shortly after coming on as a half-time substitute when United were already four goals down at home.
+The Frenchman was reportedly considering his future at Old Trafford following the 5-0 defeat to rivals Liverpool in the Premier League on Sunday, in which the midfielder was sent off shortly after coming on as a half-time substitute.

-However Pogba has dismissed these reports as "fake news", indicating he is still keen to work with Solskjaer and discuss a new contract.
+However, Pogba has taken to social media to dismiss the reports, labelling them "fake news".

 Editors' Picks